dedee95/SEXmer/docs/detail_algorithm.md

   - High marker signal indicates female
   - Low marker signal indicates male

-The SEXmer assign contains 2 classifiers: a standard classifier and a SEXmer iterative classifier (SIC).
+The SEXmer assign contains 2 classifiers:
+1. Standard classifier
+2. SEXmer iterative classifier (SIC)

 ### Standard classifier
+This classifier assigns unknown WGS samples based on the provided sex-specific kmer and the present ratio.

 ```
 1. Provide robust sex-specific kmer marker output from SEXmer scan.
 2. Each kmer sequence will be converted into a 2-bit encoded integer and stored in a hash-based marker index.